LLNL/ppo_and_friends/README.md

 2 processors and 3 environments per processor works well here.

 ### LunarLander
 2 processors and 2 environments per processor works well here.
+I see an excellent policy in under 2 minutes (~400 iterations).

 ### LunarLanderContinuous
 2 processors and 2 environments per processor works well here.
+I see an excellent policy in under 5 minutes (~100 iterations).

 ### BipedalWalker
 2 processors and 1 environments per processor will solve the environment